jawalsh/comic-book-paratexts/pages/cbp.md

 In exploring the different types of paratexts, Genette also discusses the *function* of each particlar type.
 For instance, Genette writes, “[T]he basic function of the original authorial note is to serve as a supplement, sometimes a digression, very rarely a commentary” (p.
 327).

-Comics include many of the same types of paratexts that Genette explores in traditional literary texts, but comics also include distinct types — such as peritextual correspondence, or fan mail — that are not present in the same way in the literary texts that Genette turns to for his examples.
+Comics include many of the types of paratexts that Genette explores in traditional literary texts, but comics also include distinct types — such as peritextual correspondence, or fan mail — that are not present in the same way in the traditional literary texts that concern Genette.

-Genette divides the paratext into two general categories and writes, “paratext = peritext + epitext” (p.
+Genette divides the paratext into two general categories, writing, “paratext = peritext + epitext” (p.
 5).
 The first category, _**peritexts**_, refers to paratexts that exist within the same physical volume (or the same floppy comic book):

 > Within the same volume are elements such as the title or the preface and sometimes elements inserted into the interstices of the text, such as chapter titles or certain notes (Genette, pp. 4-5).